swetha-sankar/spotify_lyric_dash/README.md

 ## Note:
 If the lyrics aren't displaying (CORS), please follow the instructions on this [page][https://stackoverflow.com/questions/14195530/how-to-display-raw-json-data-on-a-html-page] and reopen the above link

-For Windows + Chrome users, please use Windows Key + R and enter chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security to see the lyrics
+For Windows + Chrome users, please use Windows Key + R and enter chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security and then open the website link

 ## Resources
 - Bootstrapped with Create React App